alicialawjy/multilingual-psychotherapy-chatbot/data/classification/README.md

 Used during GPT-2 training of the empathetic rewriting task.
 Classifier assesses whether a sentence is empathetic or not.

 3. semantic-classifier <br>
-Used during GPT-2 training (transformer reinforcement learning only) of the empathetic rewriting task.
+Used during GPT-2 training of the empathetic rewriting task.
 Classifier assesses whether a generated sentence matches the semantics of the base utterance it is meant to rewrite.